Back

 The Beautiful Nickname "Hakuteijō"

-Highlights of the Tenshu
+Highlights of the Keep

 image

-Autumn Foliage at Inuyama Castle Main Keep Plaza
+Autumn Foliage at Inuyama Castle Main Enclosure

 Step Out onto the Top Floor Balcony